gjlee4921/GB3-RISC-V-Processor/data/measurements.md

 | Direct-map → Icache only | +351 | Set-assoc upgrade: 2-way, LRU logic, larger FSM |
 | Icache only → Full | +423 | Data cache FSM + tag/valid registers + BRAM arbiter + ENABLE_COUNTERS re-enabled (+~143) |

 **Note on ENABLE_COUNTERS inconsistency:** Nocache, direct-map, and icache-only all have `ENABLE_COUNTERS=0` — counters were disabled as part of the initial area optimisation (~143 LC saving).
-The full design re-enables them (`ENABLE_COUNTERS=1`) because several secret-benchmark binaries execute `rdcycle`/`rdinstret` before the LED loop; with counters disabled these become illegal instructions and the CPU halts.
+The full design re-enables them (`ENABLE_COUNTERS=1`) because several externally-compiled binaries execute `rdcycle`/`rdinstret` before the LED loop; with counters disabled these become illegal instructions and the CPU halts.
 Baseline also has `ENABLE_COUNTERS=1` (original PicoSoC default).
 This means the LUT4 counts for nocache/direct-map/icache-only are each ~143 lower than they would be with counters on, and the `icache-only → full` delta of +423 is inflated by ~143 (the true cost of adding the data cache alone is ~+280 LUT4).
 Area comparisons between the full design and baseline are unaffected since both have counters enabled.

 ---